KiarashShayegani/Iran-Car-Market-Intelligence/README.md

 - Enhancing the web interface
 - Optimizing the data pipeline

-Please check the [Contributing Guidelines](CONTRIBUTING.md) and feel free to open issues or submit pull requests.
+Please feel free to open issues or submit pull requests.

 ## ⚠️ Important Notes